jihunhwang/jihunhwang.github.io/_pages/misc.md

 	</li>

 <li>
 	<a href="https://terrytao.wordpress.com/career-advice/does-one-have-to-be-a-genius-to-do-maths/">Does one have to be a genius to do maths?</a> by <a href="https://www.math.ucla.edu/~tao/">Terry Tao</a> (<a href="https://en.wikipedia.org/wiki/Terence_Tao">Wiki</a>), 2006 Fields Medalist. <i>"The objective in mathematics is not to obtain the highest ranking, the highest “score”, or the highest number of prizes and awards"</i>.
-If you are a Korean speaker, read also <a href="https://comic.naver.com/webtoon/detail.nhn?titleId=703853&no=5&weekday=sun">this episode</a> of a webcomic about it.
+If you speak/read Korean, take a look at <a href="https://comic.naver.com/webtoon/detail.nhn?titleId=703853&no=5&weekday=sun">this webtoon</a> as well.
 </li>

 <li>